A new attack targets the US-led coalition in Iraq

-Shafaq News / An explosion occurred on Friday targeting a convoy carrying logistical support equipment for the US-led Coalition on Samawa international highway.
+Shafaq News / An explosion occurred on Monday targeting a convoy carrying logistical support equipment for the US-led Coalition on the highway in Al-Diwaniyah Governorate.

-A security source told Shafaq News Agency the attack causing one bodily injury and vehicle damage
+A security source told Shafaq News Agency the attack causing no causalities.

 There was no claim of responsibility